jeffbski/pkglink/README.md

 The run above indicated that pkglink found 128K packages and after linking it saved over 5GB of disk space.
 (Actual savings was higher since I had run pkglink on a portion of the tree previously)

-### Dry-run - just output a list of matching packages
+### Dryrun - just output a list of matching packages

-If you wish to see what packages pkglink would link you can use the `--dry-run` or `-d` option. pkglink will output matching packages that it would normally link but it will NOT perform any linking.
+If you wish to see what packages pkglink would link you can use the `--dryrun` or `-d` option. pkglink will output matching packages that it would normally link but it will NOT perform any linking.

 ```bash
 pkglink -d DIR1 DIR2 ...
 ```

-The `--dry-run` output looks like:
+The `--dryrun` output looks like:

 ```
 jeffbski-laptop:~$ pkglink -d ~/working/expect-test